IBM-Bluemix-Docs/mass-data-migration/getting-started.md

    {: note}

 4. From the list of locations, select the geographic area where you want your data to be physically stored after it's migrated into the storage bucket.

-   You can transfer data only within the same country where your source data resides.
-This means that your Cloud Object Storage bucket destination must also be in the same country.
-To learn more about supported regions, see [Region availability](/docs/services/mass-data-migration?topic=mass-data-migration-regions).
-   {: note}

 5. From the list of storage classes, select **Standard**.
 6. Click **Create bucket**.